schneiderfelipe/ellie/README.md

 This example configures a provider named "get_current_weather" that uses a Python script called "get_current_weather.py".

-### Provider Behavior
+### Provider behavior

 A function provider reads from the standard input and writes results to the standard output.
 When given an extra `spec` argument, it writes a specification to the standard output.

+For example,
-For example, running the provider with the `spec` argument would output the following specification:
+running the provider with the `spec` argument would output the following specification:

 ```console
 $ python get_current_weather.py spec